d0ugal/dm/_cv/cv.markdown

     <tr>
         <td><b>Github</b></td>
         <td>github.com/d0ugal</td>
-        <td><b>Bitbucket</b></td>
-        <td>bitbucket.org/d0ugal</td>
     </tr>
 </table>

-I am a hard working highly motivated developer with proven skills in software design and development.
-I enjoy working as part of a team or working as a development lead.
+I am a hard working highly motivated open source developer with proven skills in software design and development.
+I enjoy working within a team and providing a technical lead.
 With a wide range of skills in web development I have worked in a number of different projects with small start-ups to traditional well established companies.
-I am interested in finding new challenges and interesting position where I can develop innovating and successful solutions.
+I am interested in finding new challenges and interesting positions where I can develop innovating and successful solutions.
 I also enjoy a highly active social life, skiing and travelling when I get a chance.

 ### Education

 <table>
     <tr>
         <th>Year</th>
-        <th>Education Establishment</th>
+        <th>Educational Establishment</th>
         <th>Qualification</th>
         <th>Result</th>
     </tr>